-EMSWCD's DEI efforts are led by an internal staff Equity Team that includes representatives from each program area.
-The Equity Team is charged with helping to elevate EMSWCD's awareness, understanding, sensitivity, and response to the equity concerns of our constituents.
-The EMSWCD Equity Team will advocate for and promote access, inclusion, and equity within the organization, encourage staff's equity literacy through educational programs and skill building opportunities, identify key issues and suggest appropriate changes to EMSWCD's operations and policies, and hold EMSWCD accountable to its equity commitments.
+EMSWCD's Equity Team (an internal team that includes representatives from each program area) is charged with helping to elevate EMSWCD's awareness, understanding, sensitivity and response to the equity concerns of our constituents.
+The EMSWCD Equity Team advocates for and promotes access, inclusion and equity within the organization and encourages staff's equity understanding through educational programs and skill-building opportunities.

-In FY21-22, an internal working group completed the district's first Five-Year Equity Action Plan and prioritized actions for implementation through designated teams.
-The Equity Action Plan is led by a subcommittee of staff and management team members committed to forward motion and organizational accountability.
-The Equity Team Coordinator serves as a liaison to the Equity Action Plan committee.
+In 2022, an internal working group completed the district's first Five-Year Equity Action Plan and prioritized actions for implementation through designated teams.
+Implementation of the Equity Action Plan is being tracked by the Equity Team who monitors and regularly reports on progress helping the organization stay accountable to its commitments.